AdobeDocs/learning-manager.en/help/migrated/integrate-aem-captivate-prime.md

    1.

-   Get the OAuth&nbsp;code.
+   Get the OAuth code.
 You must use v2 API in the redirect URI.

 1.
 1. Click **Submit **and get the refresh token.